nqminds/trustnetz/packages/docusaurus/docs/build5-docs/60-CA-Demo/626-registrar-demo-app.md

 ![Web based UI displaying control panel buttons and, list of VCs and information about manufacturer, device and device type](app-page.png)

 The app is split into 3 panels, the left-most panel allows you to select, from the registrar's database, a manufacturer, a device, and a device type.
-The information on the right-most panel reflects the information in the database on the selected entities.
-The middle panel displays all the verifiable credential (VC) claims submitted to the registrar and the response the registrar responded with upon receiving the claim.
+The information on the middle panel reflects the information in the database on the selected entities.
+The right panel displays all the verifiable credential (VC) claims submitted to the registrar and the response the registrar responded with upon receiving the claim.

 When a device attempts to onboard onto the access point the policy is checked on the registrar using the rust library functions, these 3 methods check the following 3 queries: